Guide

 The invoice factoring process

-- Sell the invoice: Submit the invoice to your factoring company before it's due
+2. Submit the invoice: Send the invoice to your factoring company before it's due

 Invoice factoring costs

-Check for any additional charges in your agreement.
-Ask about setup fees, service charges, or penalties for late customer payments.
+Check for additional charges in your agreement, including setup fees, service charges, or penalties for late customer payments.

 Invoice factoring example